What is CCC?

 CCC mark can only be issued by certification bodies that have been approved by the CNCA (Certification and Accreditation Administration) which is the top level certification organization in China.
 CNCA is responsible for determining what products fall into the CCC category, accrediting certification bodies, accrediting test labs, and market surveillance and management for existing certified products.

-- CQC covers most of the CCC products except agriculture machinery, firefighting equipment and Wireless Local Area Network (WLAN) systems
+- CQC covers most of the CCC products except agriculture machinery, and firefighting equipment

 - CCCF covers firefighting equipment